In Netflix series, Harry slams press, family, over 'feeding frenzy'

 The documentary is lifting the lid on events that prompted the pair to quit royal life and move to the United States in 2020.

-Several British newspapers said the couple had declared "war" on the royal family.
+Several British newspapers said the couple had declared "war" on the royal family, which said Thursday that no family members had been approached to comment for the docuseries.

-The first parts trace the budding love story, interspersed with personal photographs and videos of the early courtship, and their attempts to keep it a secret.
+The first parts trace the couple's budding love story and their attempts to keep it a secret.

-"When I got to meet 'M' I was terrified of her being driven away by the media, the same media that had driven so many other people away from me," said the prince.
+"When I got to meet 'M' I was terrified of her being driven away by the media, the same media that had driven so many other people away from me," said Harry.

 "I knew that the only way that this could possibly work is by keeping it quiet for as long as possible."